-• Read and understand the operating manual provided with the engine.
+Read and understand the operating manual provided with the engine.

 - Use proper tools to service engine.

 - Do not run engine in an enclosed area.
 Exhaust gases contain carbon monoxide, an odorless and deadly poison.

 - Store fuel in approved safety containers.

 - Do not store fuel near open flame.

-Appliances such as a stove, furnace, or water heater use a pilot light which can create a spark.